gergelyvizvari/frontend-test-vue/README.md

 Instructions
 ---
 This is a fairly basic front-end piece to give us a general idea of where you are as a developer.
-You should complete this project with the Javascript framework of your choice.
+You should complete this project with the Javascript framework of your choice (Vue or React).
 We don't expect you to spend several days creating a fully finished page, but try to spend **no more than three hours** on it and see how far you can get.
 If you're short on time we'd like to see the API interaction and search ability, rather than the whole page being rushed.
 You should use it to demonstrate the following: